FlavioFariaLima/BlueTask_Flavio/README.md

 I developed an enemy behavior system for our game, Behavior_Enemy.
 I integrated basic enemy configurations, such as movement speed, detection range, and health.
 The enemy constantly roams within a set radius and uses a distance check to detect and fire magic projectiles at the player.
 Upon defeat, the enemy has the potential to drop in-game loot.
 The built-in error checks ensure that references are correctly set, providing a seamless gameplay experience.

 I implemented a main menu script to manage the game flow.
 It provides functionalities to pause, resume, and exit the game, automatically binding to Unity's user interface buttons.
+Also a Singleton-based SoundLibrary in Unity to manage audio playback.
+It stores an array of named audio clips and exposes a method to play them.